johngithim/mastering-git/readme.md

 ## Hello, Git!

-- I amadding this fro 'fastswicth-branch'
+- I am adding this from 'feature-branch'